aws-samples/micro-frontends-on-aws/README.md

 ### Application configuration

-Host and remote apps for Micro frontends are built using ReactJS/Typescript with `Webpack 5 Module Federation`.
+Host and remote apps for Micro Frontends are built using ReactJS/Typescript with `Webpack 5 Module Federation`.
 All configurations are in the `webpack.config.js` in each application and already all set.
 If you want to add or change your remote app name or components, you can update values under the `ModuleFederationPlugin` key.